 Once again Zamani College supplied all the IYPT team Nigeria members for the 2014 IYPT.
 The team consisted of Jim Omoigberale, Habeeb Sanusi, Ibrahim Kabir, Chinenye Akaluka, Zainab Rabiu, Mustapha Tukur and our team leader, Mr Ekwenta.
-After months of preparation, we left for Nnamdi Azikiwe Int’l Airport Abuja on 2nd July 2014.
-Due to unexpected delays in our travel arrangements we arrived a day late.
-We arrived Frankfurt by 6:00am on 4th then took a connecting flight to Manchester and arrived there by 8:00am.
+After months of preparation, we left for Nnamdi Azikiwe Int’l Airport Abuja on 2nd July, 2014.
+Unfortunately, we were told on arrival that our tickets had not been booked by the local IYPT organiser, Still Learning.
+We were also told there was no money to buy tickets for us, and because it was late we had to spend the night in Abuja.
+The following day, the PTA, to whom we are ever indebted, bought the tickets for us and we left Nigeria by 10:30 pm.
+We arrived in Frankfurt by 6:00am on 4th then took a connecting flight to Manchester and arrived there by 8:00am.

 We were a day late so we were not picked up by our student guides but were welcomed by the very cool weather.
 After missing our train twice, we finally arrived in Shrewsbury by 1:00pm.
 Unfortunately, we found out that we had missed the opening ceremony and our first Physics fight was in an hour’s time.
 We barely had time to think as we rushed to the competition venue.
 There were 28 countries participating and Nigeria was the only African country.
 The competition consisted of five rounds of physics fights in which each country’s team in one round will supply a reporter, opponent, reviewer or observer to any of the seventeen problems to be tackled.
 In our first physics fight with Germany and Slovenia we gave just an average performance.